gpstar81/GPStar-proton-pack/SMOKE.md

 ![](images/RelayPower.jpg)

+**Installation**

-To deliver smoke to the N-Filter, air line tubing is used with a quick-connect attached to the end of the vape tank and fed to the center of the cone under the filter.
+For this phase of the process it does not matter how you generate smoke, only how you allow it to exit the pack.
+This will make use of the SM-1, FN-1, and LED-W ports on the gpstar PCB controller for the Proton Pack.
+Silicone air line tubing will be used with a push-connect fitting attached to the end of the vape tank and fed to the center of the cone under the filter.
 The middle of the cone is drilled out to allow the tubing to come up from below--which means drilling a hole into the base under the cone for the tubing plus a small hole for the blower fan.
 The blower fan is then simply placed vertically under the base of the cone and will help push any smoke out the top of the N-Filter.
 I used some scrap EVA foam and hot glue to keep the fan in place, oriented vertically under the N-Filter.

+The following 3D models are provided for those able to print components for their pack.
+These are designed to fit perfectly within the Hasbro equipment and provide a familiar look to the end solution for getting smoke out of your pack.

+- [N-Filter Blower Mount](stl/pack/N-Filter Smoke/N-Filter Blower.stl) - Holds the 50mm blower in an upright position
+- [N-Filter Blower Mount](stl/pack/N-Filter Smoke/N-Filter Cone.stl) - Replaces the stock cone and allows smoke and air to exit
+- [N-Filter Blower Mount](stl/pack/N-Filter Smoke/N-Filter Template.stl) - Used to mark where to cut into the pack for smoke tubing and blower air hole

 ![](images/NFilterFan.jpg)